 Psychiatry Computational Research

-Our physician–scientists in NYU Langone’s Department of Psychiatry use advanced computational approaches to develop a better understanding of mental health conditions, from depression to post-traumatic stress disorder (PTSD).
+Physician–scientists in the Computational Psychiatry Program in NYU Langone’s Department of Psychiatry use advanced methods to develop a better understanding of mental health conditions, from depression to post-traumatic stress disorder (PTSD).

 Closing the Gap Between Animal Models and Humans

-We conduct advanced computational neuroscience research using healthy and diseased animal models, under the leadership of Zhe S. Chen, PhD.
+We conduct advanced computational neuroscience research using healthy and diseased animal models, under the leadership of Dr. Chen.

 One of the goals of computational psychiatry is to test causal relationships between brain manipulations and behavioral effects using closed-loop neuroscience experiments.
 These experiments are designed to reduce the gap in knowledge between animal models of mental health disorders—including depression, schizophrenia, and the psychiatric aspects of chronic pain—and the human experience of these conditions.